What are Fringe Benefits?

 One of the advantages of fringe benefits is that they are tax-exempt for the employer, provided that the set conditions are met.
 On the contrary, the recipients of fringe benefits are required to include the fair value of the benefits in their annual taxable income.

 Generally, fringe benefits are provided by the employer, even if the actual provider is a third party.
-It is because the employer is the party that pays for the benefit that is provided to the employee.
+This is because the employer is the party that pays for the benefit that is provided to the employee.
 Similarly, the employee is usually the recipient of the benefit, even if its use is extended to other family members.

 How Fringe Benefits Work